status-im/nim-eth2-scenarios/README.md

 ## Cloning the repo

-### Cloning and downloading the official test vectors
+### Cloning and downloading the consensus spec test vectors

-After cloning the repo, you will need to download the official test vectors.
+After cloning the repo, you will need to download the consensus spec test vectors.
 This is done via the `download_test_vectors.sh` script.

 ```bash